In the below blog post, we cover the software development lifecycle (SDLC).

 What Is SDLC?

-SDLC is a standardized process that IT, systems, and software engineering industries use to build and test software products.
-It entails a step-by-step development process with the goal of creating high-quality software that meets or exceeds customer expectations.
+The software development lifecycle (SDLC) is a standardized process that IT, systems, and software engineering industries use to build and test software products.
+It's a step-by-step development process with the goal of creating high-quality software that meets or exceeds customer expectations.

 Why Is SDLC Important?

-As we’ve noted above, there are seven defined stages of the SDLC framework includes seven defining tasks.
+As we’ve noted above, there are seven defined stages of the SDLC framework.
 The seven stages give developers the opportunity to produce notable and customized software products, helping their organizations sharpen their competitive edge.

-Here are a few benefits SDLC can bring:
+Here are a few benefits the SDLC can bring:

 - Better visibility of a project plan